Skip to content

 Next steps

-• See also: Core Concepts - sessions, handles, artifacts.
+• Core Concepts — sessions, upload handles, and artifact URIs from first principles

-• See also: Security - exact auth and signed URL behavior.
+• Security — exact auth and signed URL behavior if you are fighting 403s